simonhuwiler/spyhide-report/README.md

 ![Screenshot of maias blog post](images/header.png) *Illustration by Jonas Oesch / NZZ*

-# SpyHide-Report - a research on an Iranian stalkerware
+# SpyHide-Report: a research on an Iranian stalkerware
 ## Abstract
 SpyHide was a stalkerware from Iran.
 It was hacked by a hacktivist in 2023.
 This article looks at this stalkerware, how it worked and who was behind it.
 The report is aimed at a technically interested audience and is intended to facilitate further investigations.
-The research served as a basis for [this article for the Swiss Newspaper «Neue Zürcher Zeitung»](https://www.nzz.ch/gesellschaft/wenn-der-schatz-auf-handy-mitliest-wie-eine-schweizerin-von-ihrem-partner-mit-iranischer-spyware-ausspioniert-wurde-ld.1775351).
+The research served as a basis for [this article in the Swiss Newspaper «Neue Zürcher Zeitung»](https://www.nzz.ch/gesellschaft/wenn-der-schatz-auf-handy-mitliest-wie-eine-schweizerin-von-ihrem-partner-mit-iranischer-spyware-ausspioniert-wurde-ld.1775351).

 ## Introduction
 Stalkerware or spouseware are surveillance apps that can be bought for just a few dollars.
 Technologically, they are not comparable with products from state actors.
 They are simpler in design and hardly exploit any gaps in smartphones.
 The surveillance operator needs access to the target's smartphone in order to install the app.
 And that is what makes them so dangerous: warnings on the mobile phone can be clicked away by the perpetrator, and security measures and malware scanners can even be deactivated.